-During the year 2016 to the Board members, which are shareholders of the Company, were paid EUR 18 thousand of dividends, net of tax.
-To the entities, which are controlled by the Board members, were paid EUR 115 thousand of dividends, net of tax.
-Natural persons, who are related to the Board members of the company, were paid EUR 53 thousand of dividends, net of tax.
+During the year 2017 to the Board members, which are shareholders of the Company, were paid EUR 19 thousand of dividends, net of tax.
+To the entities, which are controlled by the Board members, were paid EUR 120 thousand of dividends, net of tax.
+Natural persons, who are related to the Board members of the company, were paid EUR 55 thousand of dividends, net of tax.
 There were no assets transferred, no guarantees granted, no bonuses paid and no special payouts made by the company to its managers.
 The Members of the Board were not granted with bonuses by other companies of INVL Baltic Farmland, AB group.

-INVL Baltic Farmland, AB Group and the Company for the company providing accounting services respectively paid EUR 15 thousand and EUR 3 thousand during the reporting period (in 2015 - respectively EUR 16 thousand and EUR 4 thousand; in 2014 - respectively EUR 10 thousand and EUR 2 thousand).
+INVL Baltic Farmland, AB Group and the Company for the company providing accounting services respectively paid EUR 15 thousand and EUR 3 thousand during the reporting period (in 2016 - respectively EUR 15 thousand and EUR 3 thousand, in 2015 - respectively EUR 16 thousand and EUR 4 thousand; in 2014 - respectively EUR 10 thousand and EUR 2 thousand).

 Table 13.1.
-Information about calculated remuneration for the CEO of the issuer for 2014-2016
+Information about calculated remuneration for the CEO of the issuer for 2016, 2017